Details updated for Summer 2019

 Price: FREE!
 Unless you want to grab food at one of the food trucks.

-When: July 20th-August 20th, The Oval is open Wednesdays through Sundays.
-Movies are Fridays at 9pm
+When: July 19th-August 18th, The Oval is open Wednesdays through Sundays.

 Best Indoor Escape- Franklin Institute Science After Hours

 Looking for a way to escape the heat?
 Go indoors to one of Philly’s many museums for a perfect year-round date night in Philly.
-Just last week we got to explore the Franklin Institute at one of their monthly adult’s only Science After Hours events.
-The night’s theme was the sixties and included such activities as a DJ with a 60s themed dance party and an exciting science demonstration/video presentation traveling through the science of the decade.
+In the past we have gotten to explore the Franklin Institute at one of their monthly adult’s only Science After Hours events.
+This night’s theme was the sixties and included such activities as a DJ with a 60s themed dance party and an exciting science demonstration/video presentation traveling through the science of the decade.
 We enjoyed being able to explore the museum (and play with the hands-on exhibits) with out fighting little ones for space.